5 MarkUp Alternatives for Web Designers: The Good, Bad & Buggy

 The design world never stands still, and neither should we.
 New tools pop up constantly, and existing ones evolve (or devolve, in MarkUp's case).

 I'll keep testing and exploring new options for website feedback as I find them.
-Maybe I'll even do some tutorials on using Pastel with clients once I've fully integrated it into my workflow.
+Maybe I'll even do some tutorials on using these tools with clients once I've fully integrated it/them into my workflow.

 Share your pick!

 If you've found another alternative worth checking out, drop it in the comments!
-And if you want to keep up with my client process adventures, make sure you're subscribed to my newsletters.
+And if you want to keep up with my client process adventures, make sure you're subscribed to my newsletters (people literally rave about them 🤩).

 For now, pour one out for MarkUp.io's free plan—it was good while it lasted!
 But like every tool that pivots away from solopreneurs to chase agency money, we'll adapt and find something else.
 We always do! 😉